RobW321/AI_maze_game/README.md

 This repository contains a grid-based maze navigation system built with Pygame, where an agent navigates through a maze toward a goal using the A* search algorithm.
 The project also includes keyboard control functionality and an `execute` function to step the agent forward.

+## Game Objective

+Navigate the agent(in yellow) from the left side of the maze to the red exit on the right side while avoiding the green agent.

 ## Features

 * **Pygame-based visualization** of a maze grid.